weslambert/velociraptor-misp/README.md

 # velociraptor-misp
 Artifacts for integrating MISP with Velociraptor

+NOT intended for use in production at this time -- this needs more testing :)

 ### Intel.MISP.Upload
 Pull down threat intel from MISP and store it for Velociraptor clients to grab.